Entrepreneur Writes How-To For Jamaica Businesses

 A: In Jamaica, it's estimated that 95 percent of the people who are self-employed do not pay their taxes, 95 percent.
 The self-employed included doctors, lawyers, plumbers, contractors.
 That means less money for the government to build things like roads and schools and police stations.
 That's the problem.
 Now Alex Blumberg from our Planet Money team will tell us about one Jamaican businesswoman's quest to try to fix that problem.

 ALEX BLUMBERG: The Jamaican businesswoman is named Kimala Bennett, and her plan is both modest and audacious: a book.

-Ms. KIMALA BENNETT (Entrepreneur): This is the mockup of the book, starting a business in Jamaica, and the manual includes a step-by-step guide, a checklist, completed sample forms, business company registration...
+KIMALA BENNETT: This is the mockup of the book, starting a business in Jamaica, and the manual includes a step-by-step guide, a checklist, completed sample forms, business company registration...

 BLUMBERG: Girl with a big dream, welcome to the post-colonial bureaucracy, where dreams go to die.